-- Details the Shared Internal Audit Service's (SIAS) overall opinion on the adequacy and effectiveness of Three Rivers District Council's (the Council) control environment.
-Reference is made to significant matters and key themes - Shows the outcomes of the self-assessment against the Public Sector Internal Audit Standards (PSIAS) incorporating the requirements of the Quality Assurance and Improvement Programme (QAIP) - Summarises the audit work that informs this opinion - Shows SIAS's performance in respect of delivering the Council's audit plan - Presents the 2019/20 Audit Charter
+- a) Details the Shared Internal Audit Service's (SIAS) overall opinion on the adequacy and effectiveness of Three Rivers District Council's (the Council) control environment.
+Reference is made to any significant matters and key themes. - b) Shows the outcomes of the self-assessment against the Public Sector Internal Audit Standards (PSIAS) incorporating the requirements of the Quality Assurance and Improvement Programme (QAIP). - c) Summarises the audit work that informs this opinion. - d) Shows SIAS performance in respect of delivering the Council's audit plan. - e) Presents the 2021/22 Audit Charter.